 - A few good grinds black pepper

 - 1 pound ground turkey (dark meat or a combination of white and dark meat)

 - 3 cups of your favorite tomato sauce or mine (see note)

 For the subs

 For the Meatballs:

-Preheat oven to 400°F with a rack in the center.
-Spray a rimmed baking sheet with cooking spray.
+- Preheat oven to 400°F with a rack in the center.
+Line a rimmed baking sheet with parchment or a silpat, or spray with cooking spray.

 For the Subs: